-Tab C Divider Page Scope of Work Include a description of the proposed project, details of the pro activities to be accomplished and timeframes for completion of ea duration of the project (number of months), and the estimated tim take from grant approval to beginning of project implementation. narrative to be used as the scope of work includes, at a minimum, following items: ach task, the ne it will A written Executive Summary (including descriptive project title) ; 1 The goals of the proposed project; 2 The geographic scope or service area of the proposed project and rationale used to select the service area; 3 Identification of the specific needs for the service area and the target audience to be served.
-Must include: a) the number of Ag Producers and/or Rural Small Business to be served, b) identify (if available) the name and contact information for the Ag Producers or Rural Small Business, c) method and rationale used to select the Ag Producers and Rural Small Businesses An Agricultural Producer is an individual or entity directly enga production of agricultural products through labor management and operations, including cultivating, growing and harvesting of plan crops (including farming); breeding, raising, feeding, or housing livestock (including ranching); forestry products; hydroponics; stock; or aquaculture, whereby 50% or greater of their gross inclu- derived from the operations. d nts and g of nursery An entity is considered a Small Business in accordance with the Business Administration's (SBA) Small Business size standards by American Industry Classification System (NAICS) found in 13 CFR criteria of 121.131 as applicable to financial assistance progra- including, (a) or (b).
-A private for-profit entity, including a proprietorship, partnership, corporation, cooperative (including cooperative qualified under section 501(c)(12) of the Internal R Code), and an electric utility, including a Tribal or governmen utility, that provides service to Rural consumers.
-These entitie operate independent of direct Government control except for Trib entities chartered under Section 17 of the Indian Reorganization other Tribal business entities that have similar structures and relationships with their Tribal governments as determined by the Agency shall determine the Small Business status of such a Triba without regard to the resources of the Tribal government.
-With t the North part 121 and ms sole a evenue tal electric s must al business Act or Agency.
-The l entity he exception
+Tab C Divider Page

+Scope of Work

+Include a description of the proposed project, details of the proposed activities to be accomplished and timeframes for completion of each task, the duration of the project (number of months), and the estimated time it will take from grant approval to beginning of project implementation.
+A written narrative to be used as the scope of work includes, at a minimum, the following items:

+Executive Summary (including descriptive project title); 1 The goals of the proposed project; 2 The geographic scope or service area of the proposed project and rationale used to select the service area; 3 Identification of the specific needs for the service area and the target audience to be served.
+Must include: a) the number of Ag Producers and/or Rural Small Business to be served, b) identify (if available) the name and contact information for the Ag Producers or Rural Small Business, c) method and rationale used to select the Ag Producers and Rural Small Businesses 4

+An Agricultural Producer is an individual or entity directly engaged in the production of agricultural products through labor management and operations, including cultivating, growing and harvesting of plants and crops (including farming); breeding, raising, feeding, or housing of livestock (including ranching); forestry products; hydroponics; nursery stock; or aquaculture, whereby 50% or greater of their gross income is derived from the operations.

+An entity is considered a Small Business in accordance with the Small Business Administration's (SBA) Small Business size standards by the North American Industry Classification System (NAICS) found in 13 CFR part 121 and criteria of 121.131 as applicable to financial assistance programs including, (a) or (b).
+A private for-profit entity, including a sole proprietorship, partnership, corporation, cooperative (including a cooperative qualified under section 501(c)(12) of the Internal Revenue Code), and an electric utility, including a Tribal or governmental electric utility, that provides service to Rural consumers.
+These entities must operate independent of direct Government control except for Tribal business entities chartered under Section 17 of the Indian Reorganization Act or other Tribal business entities that have similar structures and relationships with their Tribal governments as determined by the Agency.
+The Agency shall determine the Small Business status of such a Tribal entity without regard to the resources of the Tribal government.
+With the exception of the entities described above, all other non-profit entities are excluded.